BryceBeagle/strawberry/oo_query.rst

         }
     }

-This not-at-all practical example has been designed to reflect a number of concepts
+This example has been designed to reflect a number of concepts

 * Explict operation type (``query``)
 * Operation name (``QueryName``)